tiagoburiol/fb.beamSection/README.md

 - Implements the **classical Saint-Venant torsion theory**.
 - Computes **shear stress distribution**, **torsional stiffness**, and **warping functions**.
 - Fully written in **Python**, using an **object-oriented and modular design**.
-- Integrates with FlightBEAM’s components for **mesh generation**, **boundary conditions**, and **post-processing**.
+- Integrates with FlightBEND’s components for **mesh generation**, **boundary conditions**, and **post-processing**.
 - Supports **structured and unstructured meshes**.
 - Ready for extension to **nonlinear torsion**, **coupled problems**, and **aeroelastic analyses**.

 ## Implementation Notes

 The finite element formulation adopted in this module follows the standard weak form of Saint-Venant’s torsion problem.
-The resulting linear system is assembled using FlightBEAM’s internal FEM infrastructure, ensuring compatibility with other FlightBEAM modules.
+The resulting linear system is assembled using FlightBEND’s internal FEM infrastructure, ensuring compatibility with other FlightBEND modules.

 ## Requirements